-Software Development with The Gnar.
+Software Development with The Gnar

 We typically work in weekly sprints, so we can learn quickly and adapt priorities as the project progresses.
-We borrow the term "sprint" from the Agile Product Development framework and define it as chunks of planned time – typically 1-2 weeks – to complete development work.
-One important benefit of working with Gnar is that the engineers on your team work solely for your team, so they can immerse themselves fully in each and every sprint of your project.
+We borrow the term “sprint” from the Agile Product Development framework and define it as chunks of planned time – typically 1-2 weeks – to complete development work.
+One important benefit of working with Gnar is that the engineers on your team work solely for your team, so they can immerse themselves fully in each sprint of your project.

 First, we’ll work with you to populate the project board with user stories and features, set up any required accounts and continuous integration, and schedule Sprint Planning and Backlog Grooming meetings in advance.
 Then, our software development process occurs in seven steps.